Álvar Núñez Cabeza de Vaca: Narváez expedition

 Sculpture of a thinly-clad Cabeza de Vaca on display at the Whitehead Museum in Del Rio, Texas, as he might have appeared to Indians in the lower Rio Grande area around 1536.

 As the number of survivors dwindled rapidly, they were enslaved for four years by various American Indian nomadic tribes of the upper Gulf Coast.
 The tribes to which Cabeza de Vaca was enslaved included the Hans and the Capoques, and tribes later called the Karankawa and Coahuiltecan.
 Only four men managed to escape: Cabeza de Vaca, Andrés Dorantes de Carranza, Alonso del Castillo Maldonado, and an African slave of Dorantes, Estevanico.

-Traveling mostly with this small group, Cabeza de Vaca walked generally south through what is now the U.S. state of Texas, as well as the northeastern Mexican states of Tamaulipas, Nuevo León and Coahuila, and possibly smaller portions of New Mexico and Arizona.
-He traveled on foot through areas near the Gulf Coast, but encountered no other Europeans.
+Travelling mostly with this small group, Cabeza de Vaca walked generally south through what is now the U.S. state of Texas, as well as the northeastern Mexican states of Tamaulipas, Nuevo León and Coahuila, and possibly smaller portions of New Mexico and Arizona.
+He travelled on foot through areas near the Gulf Coast, but encountered no other Europeans.
 Turning inland because of the threat of hostile Indians, he and his companions continued through Coahuila and Nueva Vizcaya (present-day states of Chihuahua and Durango); then down the Gulf of California coast to what is now Sinaloa, Mexico, over a period of roughly eight years.
 Throughout those years, Cabeza de Vaca and the other men adapted to the lives of the indigenous people they stayed with, whom he later described as Roots People, the Fish and Blackberry People, or the Fig People, depending on their principal foods.

 During his wanderings, passing from tribe to tribe, Cabeza de Vaca later reported that he developed sympathies for the indigenous peoples.
 He became a trader and a healer, which gave him some freedom to travel among the tribes.
 His group attracted numerous native followers, who regarded them as "children of the sun", endowed with the power to heal and destroy.
 As Cabeza de Vaca grew healthier, he decided that he would make his way to Pánuco, supporting himself through trading.
 He finally decided to try to reach the Spanish colony in Mexico.
 Many natives were said to accompany the explorers on their journey across what is now known as the American Southwest and northern Mexico.

 After finally reaching the colonized lands of New Spain, where he first encountered fellow Spaniards near modern-day Culiacán, Cabeza de Vaca and the three other men reached Mexico City.
 From there he sailed back to Europe in 1537.